James E. Simmons Jr.

 James Edward Simmons Jr. (born 1979) is an American lawyer serving as a United States district judge of the United States District Court for the Southern District of California.
 He served as a judge of the San Diego County Superior Court from 2017 to 2023.

 Early life and education

 Simmons was raised in Los Angeles.
 He received a Bachelor of Arts from the University of California, Berkeley in 2001 and a Juris Doctor from the Golden Gate University School of Law in 2004.

 Career

 In 2005, Simmons was a deputy city attorney in the San Diego City Attorney's Office.
 From 2006 to 2017, he was a deputy district attorney in the San Diego County District Attorney's Office.
 During his tenure, he worked in the juvenile division, the superior court division and the gangs division.
 He has volunteered for Project LEAD.

 State judicial service

 On November 2, 2017, Governor Jerry Brown appointed Simmons as a judge of the San Diego County Superior Court to fill the vacancy left by the retirement of Judge David M. Szumowski.
-He left the state bench in March 2023 when he was elevated to the federal bench.
+He left the state bench in March 2023 when he was appointed to the federal bench.